 Eventually, Fisk is freed from prison and begins a campaign to rectify his image to the people of New York.
 Along his journey, Fisk encounters troubled NYPD officer Benjamin ‘Dex’ Poindexter (aka Bullseye).
 Murdock must face his demons and truly become the hero Hell’s Kitchen needs to take them both down.

-You can check out our other TV hubs below:
+You can check out our other Marvel hubs below:

 The Marvels | Spider-Man 4 | Venom 3 | Deadpool 3 | X-Men ’97 | Captain America: Brave New World | She-Hulk Season 2 | What If Season 2 | Thor 5 | Fantastic Four | Avengers Secret Wars | Avengers The Kang Dynasty | Agatha Darkhold Diaries